finwo/kvsm.c/README.md

 This in turn allows for out-of-order insertion of transactions, time-based compaction of older transactions, and repairing of references if something went wrong.

+### Example

+This library includes [kvsmctl](util/kvsmctl.c) as an example program making use of this library.

+Many bugs were caught implementing and playing with it, but feel free to [open an issue](https://github.com/finwo/kvsm.c/issues) when you encounter something unexpected.